-Focus On: Mold
+FOCUS ON: Mold

 Mold is the common word for a fungus on wood, food, or paper.
-Mold has the potential to irritate your lungs.
+Mold has the potential to irritate human lungs.
 If you have a sore throat, skin rash, difficulty breathing, or a bloody nose, you may be affected by mold.